This is the multi-page printable view of this section. Click here to print.

 Delete parameter

-Select Rsync parameters from the primary Sidebar menu.
-Select the task for which you want to add or remove the --delete parameter.
-Then toggle Add –delete parameter (ON means added).
+Select Parameters tab within the Tasks menu, select the task, and toggle Add –delete parameter (ON means included).
 After toggling, remember to update the task.

 • if ON, the –delete parameter is included